Skip to content

 4. Prevents lookahead bias by correct bar indexing

-1-Minute Data → Sampler → Multi-Timeframe Observations
+1-Minute Data (OHLCV + optional aux) → Sampler → Multi-Timeframe Observations

 ├── Resample to timeframes